pidduuu/pidduuu.github.io/docs/_posts/2023-11-10-2D-Wing-Optimization,-Endplates,-and-Nose-Cone.markdown

 | Cd (-) | 0.14 | 0.11

 <p align = "center"><font size = "2" color="#00aaff"><i>Table 4 Blunt-Edge vs. Pointy Nose Cone</i></font></p>

+At the current point in time it's hard to say whether I got lucky and stumbled upon a low drag geometry, or if pointy nose cones are the way to go for all FSAE applications.
+Answering that question requires further analysis and simulating many more models with different curves.
+However, at the current point in time we will be going with the pointy nose cone for its reduced drag coefficient.